Preparing for a day at the races? Here’s everything you need to know on how to place a bet on the horses and the key terminology to look out for.

 A key term used widely in horse racing, starting price or SP simply refers to the odds on a particular horse when the race starts.

-5 tips for a good day out at the races
+5 tips for a good day out at the races.
+Don’t forget to use our Templegate tips page as well.

 - Always check the going of the ground.
 Certain horses like and dislike different types of ground.
 So check the going and check the weather.